nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### New Trash Service Enabled {{since '10.2'}}

 The new trash service has been enabled by default on the repository.
-It uses a system property ``ecm:isTrashed`` for labelling a document as being trashed.
-It also fires dedicated events documentTrashed and documentUntrashed (hold by TrashService interface).A migrator has been implemented for migrating content from the old trash system (relying on lifecycle state)to the new one (relying on the system property ecm:isTrashed).
+It uses a system property `ecm:isTrashed` for labelling a document as being trashed.
+It also fires dedicated events `documentTrashed` and `documentUntrashed` (hold by TrashService interface).
+A migrator has been implemented for migrating content from the old trash system (relying on lifecycle state) to the new one (relying on the system property `ecm:isTrashed`).
 See upgrade notes for more information on migration.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA tickets [NXP-24850](https://jira.nuxeo.com/browse/NXP-24850) and [NXP-24035](https://jira.nuxeo.com/browse/NXP-24035)

 ### ecm:isTrashed in the JSON {{since '10.2'}}
-ecm:isTrashed  is now in the JSON representation of a Nuxeo Document
+`ecm:isTrashed` is now in the JSON representation of a Nuxeo Document

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24741](https://jira.nuxeo.com/browse/NXP-24741)